quentinjamet/quentinjamet.github.io/_posts/2016-05-19-climatology-iceberg-melt.md

 Nacho Merino's paper on iceberg melt over the Southern Ocean has just been accepted for publication in Ocean Modelling.
-Here his the [link](http://dx.doi.org/10.1016/j.ocemod.2016.05.001).
+Here is the [link](http://dx.doi.org/10.1016/j.ocemod.2016.05.001).